OscarMY86/Community-Search-System/Backend/SurveyCS/SurveyCS/kclique/online/Readme.txt

 #The format of the graph.txt should be processed using the following command:
 ./run graph-cp ../../data/Astroph/

-#The program can then be run with three parameters: 1.search method, 2.data folder, 3. output file prefix
+#The program can then be run with three parameters: 1.search method, 2.data folder, 3. output file prefix # change is, run this
 ./kclique ../../data/Astroph/ b

-#To further process the community nodelist to edgelist with 4 parameters: 1.gen-graph method name, 2. data folder, 3.community nodelist file prefix, 4.number of querynodes:
+#To further process the community nodelist to edgelist with 4 parameters: 1.gen-graph method name, 2. data folder, 3.community nodelist file prefix, 4.number of querynodes: # change is, run this
 ./run gen-graph ../../dataAstroph/ output_clique_ 5